ANUPAM-741/AI-DS_PROJECT_GROUP-27/README.md

 RNN (e.g., LSTM) or Transformer for generating captions

 📊 Dataset
-We used a labeled dataset like MS COCO or Flickr8k, which contains thousands of images with corresponding human-written captions.
+We used a labeled dataset like Flickr8k, which contains thousands of images with corresponding human-written captions.

 Link to the data set: [DATA_SET](https://www.kaggle.com/datasets/adityajn105/flickr8k)